jaswdr/tshort/README.md

 # tshort 👕
-> Simple and uncomplicated link shorter that can be deployed anywhere
+> Simple and descomplicated link shorter that can be deployed anywhere, written in 10 lines of code or less.

 ### Getting Started